Korbin Bielski Fine Art Photographer

-Korbin Bielski is a professional fine-art photographer based in Los Angeles, CA. His work spans multiple decades as his style and creativity have evolved.
+Korbin Bielski is a professional fine-art photographer based in West Hollywood, CA. His work spans multiple decades as his style and creativity have evolved.
 Growing up in Detroit, MI, Korbin was very involved in the arts.
 His parents nurtured his love of photography as a teenager, buying him is first SLR camera, a Minolta X700 which he still has to this day.
 Korbin would adventure through his neighborhood taking pictures of landscapes, properties, family, and friends.
 For most of his youth, photography was never something Korbin thought of as a career possibility, it was just something fun he enjoyed.

 After attending film school in Florida, Korbin moved to Los Angeles in the late 90s to pursue a career in film production.
 Over the years, Korbin has explored many creative avenues and eventually decided to turn his hobby of photography into a career.
 This was a time of creative development for Korbin as he explored Los Angeles .
 His archives feature some of the work produced at this time, most of it in black and white.